 Step 1: Trace or draw the ice skates (with Ice Skate Template)

 - Draw a skate boot with 2 tabs added to the bottom (approximately 2 inches long) freehand onto one of the pieces of construction paper or…

-- Print, cut and trace the ice skate template below (feel free to adjust them to whatever size you would like, as long as they are not bigger than a piece of paper)
+- Print, cut and trace the ice skate template above (feel free to adjust them to whatever size you would like, as long as they are not bigger than a piece of paper)